-In Brazil, Arbor Day is September 21.
-Dia da Arvore used to be held on June 7th, but was moved to September 21st to coincide with the beginning of spring in the Southern Hemisphere.
-In Araras, Sao Paulo, it has been continuously celebrated since the first Festa das ’Arvores on June 7, 1902.
+In Brazil, Arbor Day (Dia da Arvore) is celebrated on September 21.
+It used to be held on June 7 but was moved to coincide with the beginning of spring in the Southern Hemisphere.
+In Araras, Sao Paulo, it has been celebrated every year since the first Festa das ’Arvores on June 7, 1902.

 Bulgaria’s National Forest Day is celebrated during the first week of April.

-China celebrates Arbor Day or Tree Planting Day as a public holiday on March 12.
-China commemorates the passing of Dr. Sun Yat-sen, the Father of the Nation, in 1925.
+In China, Arbor Day is a public holiday on celebrated on March 12.
+The date was chosen to commemorate the passing of Dr. Sun Yat-sen, known as the father of modern China, in 1925.

 Commonwealth of the Northern Marianna Islands

-Guam has Arbor Day on the second Tuesday of October.
+In Guam, Arbor Day is celebrated on the second Tuesday in October.

 Holland celebrated the 50th Dutch National Tree Festival on March 22, 2006.

 India celebrates the National Festival of Tree Planting.